 What will consumers be wearing next year?
 What will be the hot new fashion styles and next season's "must-haves?"

 Welcome to the exciting and ever-changing role of Fashion Forecasting!
 Learn the importance of fashion forecasting as research in designing and developing products from textiles, ready-to-wear, accessories, retail.
 Projects will include producing creative fashion forecasting presentations: seasonal color cards, silhouette/fabric trend boards, and multi-media presentations.
 We will also focus on the diversified career opportunities of fashion forecasting within the fashion industry.

-HSX 121: Passion for Fashion Styling
+HSX 121: Exploring Fashion Styling